wodby/docker4wordpress/README.md

 Supported WordPress versions: 5

-❗️PHP 5.6 [has reached end of life](http://php.net/supported-versions.php) and no longer supported by PHP team.
+❗️PHP 7.1 and 5.6 [have reached end of life](http://php.net/supported-versions.php) and no longer supported by PHP team.
 PHP 7.1 is currently in security fix only mode.
 We strongly advise you to migrate to the latest stable PHP version.

 ## Documentation